 On July 15th, a 21-year-old Iraqi Kurd crossed into Croatia through the Serbian border at 11 pm.
-During the crossing into Croatia, the responded and his two friends aged 28 and 31 walked for half a day stopping in the city of Vinkovački Banovci to board a train and continue their journey.
+During the crossing into Croatia, the responded and his two friends aged 28 and 31 walked for half a day stopping in the city of Vinkovački Banovci to board a train and continue their journey (see map below for location).

 Once the attack stopped the police drove the group of 5 men to the Croatian border.
 They were driven in one police van and one police car.
 Once at the border the police took their shoes from them and told them to walk across the border.